redsymbol/pyreferrer/README.txt

 search engines used by North Americans, and the plan is to add more over time.

+Pyreferrer works with Python 2.6 and 2.7.
+With a quick and easy patch from 2to3, it also works great with Python 3.

 INSTALL

 Copy pyreferrer.py into your python path.